-We want to inspire people with our art and cultural assets, and with our learning programmes, and aim to change people's lives for the better.
-We want to enable thousands of people who may never have considered a visit to Chatsworth to be possible or relevant, to experience and enjoy the natural wonder of the Peak District.
+Chatsworth is for everyone.
+We want to be relevant to all and out of reach of no one.
+We want to inspire people with our art and cultural assets, with our learning programmes, and aim to change people's lives for the better.
+We want those who may never have considered Chatsworth to be for them, to experience and enjoy the natural wonder of the Peak District, and the natural and cultural assets of Chatsworth.